Do I Need a Physical Therapy Degree to Become a Physical Therapist?

 Residency

 A physical therapy residency is an optional program that provides advanced training and mentorship to physical therapy graduates, allowing them to develop the skills and knowledge necessary to provide high-quality patient care.
-Through a residency program, physical therapists can gain expertise in specialized areas of practice, such as pediatric or sports physical therapy.
+Through a residency program, you can gain expertise in specialized areas of practice, such as pediatric or sports physical therapy.

 Job prospects